AMONCode/Analysis/AmonPy/README.txt

 Ignore text bellow if you have a developer distribution of the code from the AMON SVN respiratory.

-To istall AMON package run:
+To install AMON package run:

 python setup.py install